-Many website registrations use security questions for both password retrieval/reset and sign-in verification.
+Many website registrations use security questions for password reset and sign-in verification.
 Some also ask the same security questions when users call on the phone.
-Security questions are one method to verify the user and stop unauthorized access.
-But there are problems with security questions.
-Websites may use poor security questions that may have negative results:
+Security questions are one method to verify the user, but there are problems with security questions.
+Websites may use poor security questions that may have adverse results:

-- The question is not safe and could be discovered or guessed by others.
+- the question could be discovered or guessed by others.

 - Safe: cannot be guessed or researched

 - Memorable: can remember

 - Simple: is precise, easy, consistent

 It is difficult to find questions that meet all five criteria: some questions are good, some fair, most are poor.
 In reality, there are few if any GOOD security questions.
 People share so much personal information on social media, blogs, and websites, that it is hard to find questions that meet the five criteria.

 About Security Questions

 What makes good security questions?
 I’ve researched and gathered many questions.
 Here you’ll find: